Feedback

 All these years, as I was rewriting some of the many GNU LibC APIs, it was clear that many were redundant and pointlessly complex, involving the memory allocator for no reason, etc. (too many untrustworthy, technically-unjustifiable design choices).

-Like two decades earlier (when I revisited "secure" protocols and encryption standards) this made me increasingly doubt of the will of the people in charge to work for the common-good: it was not clear if half-backed kernel features like epoll(7), aio(7) or io_uring (praised for merely delivering 10% gains in corner cases) resulted from sheer incompetence, or from a plan to waste even more of people's time and increase their learned helplessness.
+Like two decades earlier (when I revisited "secure" protocols and encryption standards) this made me increasingly doubt of the will of the people in charge to work for the common-good: it was not clear if some half-backed features like epoll(7), aio(7) or io_uring (praised for merely delivering 10% gains in corner cases) result from a lack of competence, or from a plan to waste people's time by increasing their learned helplessness.

-G-WAN has made this giant leap in performance, durability and security by questioning the operating system – and by avoidng its many traps designed to keep us captive and impotent.
+G-WAN has made this giant leap in performance, durability and security by questioning the operating system – and by avoiding its many traps designed to keep us captive and impotent.

 Nobody was helping me, nobody was eager to pay me, and myriads of trolls were sabotaging, censoring and denigrating my work, many of them appointed by our governments.
 Two decades without revenues have left my family in a difficult situation, reducing my business options, our kids' options and their future.